-To conclude, we prove that it is impossible to design a learning algorithm that has the ability to successfully learn across heterogeneous environments whether they represent individuals, demographic groups, mobile phones, siloed data from hospitals, or data modalities.
-By representing any conceivable algorithm as an internally consistent choice correspondence over hypothesis space, we provide reasonable-looking axioms that are deemed necessary, namely, Pareto Optimality (PO), Independence of Irrelevant Hypotheses (IIH), and Invariance Restriction (IR).
-The unique algorithm compatible with all of the axioms is the standard empirical risk minimization (ERM) which simply learns from a single arbitrary environment.
-Unfortunately, this possibility result implies the impossibility of \emph{Collective Intelligence} (CI), the algorithm's ability to successfully learn across heterogeneous environments.
+To conclude, we prove the impossibility result for designing a rational learning algorithm that has the ability to successfully learn across heterogeneous environments whether they represent individuals, demographic groups, mobile phones, siloed data from hospitals, or data modalities.
+By representing any conceivable algorithm as an internally consistent choice correspondence over a hypothesis space, we provide reasonable-looking axioms that are deemed necessary, namely, Pareto Optimality (PO), Independence of Irrelevant Hypotheses (IIH), and Invariance Restriction (IR).
+The unique algorithm compatible with all of the axioms turns out to be the standard empirical risk minimization (ERM) that unilaterally learns from a single arbitrary environment.
+This possibility result implies the impossibility of \emph{Collective Intelligence} (CI), the algorithm's ability to successfully learn across heterogeneous environments.
 Our general impossibility theorem elucidates the fundamental trade-off in emerging areas of machine learning such as OOD generalization, federated learning, algorithmic fairness, and multi-modal learning.

-More importantly, this result reveals a subtle challenge, which we decoratively call \emph{informational incomparability}, that ML researchers may not be able to overcome.
-The true challenge of learning in heterogeneous environments is a heterogeneity itself (no pun intended).
+More importantly, this result reveals a subtle challenge, which we decoratively call \emph{informational incomparability}, that is hard for the ML researchers to overcome.
+The true challenge of learning in heterogeneous environments is the heterogeneity itself.
 Unlike in the homogeneous environment, relative impacts of algorithmic models in heterogeneous environments could vary in ways that cannot be measured precisely by the risk functionals due to physical constraints, culture differences, or ethical and legal concerns.
 As a result, comparative information beyond the relative rankings of any two models cannot be leveraged by the algorithm.
-To make progress, it is thus imparative not only to strengthen privacy and information security such that information can be disseminated securely, but also to better understand the real impact of alogrithmic models in deployment.
+Learning algorithms that disregard this condition allow irrelevant information to influence their outcomes, rendering the entire systems susceptible to strategic manipulation.
+To make progress, it is thus imperative not only to strengthen privacy and information security such that information can be disseminated securely, but also to better understand the real impact of algorithmic models in deployment.